-Most of the Unified CCE servers are required to be redundant, and the redundant instances are referred to as side A and side B instances.
-For example, Call Router A and Call Router B are redundant instances of the Call Router component running on two different servers.
+Most of the Unified CCE components are required to be redundant, and these redundant instances are referred to as side A and side B instances.
+For example, Call Router A and Call Router B are redundant instances of the Call Router component running on two different virtual machines.

 Agents can use a large variety of endpoints, including some video endpoints and some Cisco TelePresence endpoints such as the Cisco TelePresence System EX60 and EX90.
-For a list of supported endpoints, refer to the Compatibility Matrix for Unified CCE, available at http://docwiki.cisco.com/wiki/Compatibility\Matrix\for\Unified\CCE
+For a list of supported endpoints, refer to the Compatibility Matrix for Unified CCE, available at http://docwiki.cisco.com/wiki/Compatibility_Matrix_for_Unified_CCE